-Last updated on July 8th, 2021 at 01:31 pm
+Last updated on September 20th, 2018 at 03:51 pm

 In a 1977 report, Daniel Kahneman and Amos Tversky identify one particular cognitive bias [Kahneman 2011], the planning fallacy, which afflicts planners [Kahneman 1977] [Kahneman 1979].
-They discuss two types of evidence planners use.
-Singular evidence is specific to the case at hand.
-Distributional evidence is specific to similar past efforts.
-The planning fallacy is planners’ tendency to pay too little attention to distributional evidence and too much to singular evidence.
-They do this even when the singular evidence is scanty or questionable.
+They discuss two types of information planners use.
+Singular information is specific to the case at hand; distributional information is drawn from similar past efforts.
+The planning fallacy is the tendency of planners to pay too little attention to distributional evidence and too much to singular evidence, even when the singular evidence is scanty or questionable.
 Failing to harvest lessons from the distributional evidence, which is inherently more diverse than singular evidence, the planners tend to underestimate cost and schedule.
-So there’s a tendency to promise lower costs, faster delivery, and greater benefits than anyone can reasonably expect.
+So for any given project, there’s an inherent tendency in human behavior to promise lower costs, faster delivery, and greater benefits than anyone can reasonably expect.

-Unrealistic optimism creates budget shortfalls and schedule pressures.
-In turn, they both contribute to conditions favorable for creating nonstrategic technical debt.
-And this mechanism, or any mechanism associated with schedule or budget pressure, tends to produce technical debt that’s subtle—it’s the type least likely to become evident in the short term.
-For example, technical debt that might make a particular enhancement more difficult in the next project is more likely to appear than technical debt that creates trouble in the current effort.
-Debt that creates trouble in the current effort is more likely to be retired in the short term, if not in the current effort.
-Awkward architecture might be more difficult to identify.
-It’s therefore more likely to survive in the intermediate or long term.The bad news of schedule pressure
+Unrealistic optimism creates budget shortfalls and schedule pressures, both of which contribute to conditions favorable for creating non-strategic technical debt.
+And the kinds of technical debt produced by this mechanism, or any mechanism associated with schedule or budget pressure, tend to be subtle — they’re the types least likely to become evident in the short term.
+For example, technical debt that might make a particular kind of enhancement more difficult in the next project is more likely to appear than technical debt in the form of a copy of some code that should have been replaced by a utility routine.
+Copies of code are more easily discovered and more likely to be retired in the short term, if not in the current project.
+Awkward architecture might be more difficult to identify, and is therefore more likely to survive in the intermediate or long term.

-In other words, the technical debt most likely to be generated is that which is the most benign in the short term, and which is therefore more likely to escape notice.
-If noticed, it’s more likely to be forgotten unless carefully documented.
-And that action is unlikely under schedule and budget pressure.
-In this way, the nonstrategic technical debt created as a result of unrealistic optimism is more likely than most technical debt to eventually become legacy technical debt.
+In other words, the forms of technical debt most likely to be generated are those that are the most benign in the short term, and which are therefore more likely to escape notice.
+If noticed, they’re more likely to be forgotten unless carefully documented, an action that’s unlikely to be taken under conditions of schedule and budget pressure.
+In this way, the non-strategic technical debt created as a result of unrealistic optimism is more likely than most technical debt to eventually become legacy technical debt.

 Policymakers can assist in addressing the consequences of unrealistic optimism by advocating for education about it.
-They can also advocate for changes in incentive structures and performance management systems.
-It’s good business to establish organizational standards with respect to realism in promised benefits, costs, and schedules.
+They can also advocate for changes in incentive structures and performance management systems to include organizational standards with respect to realism in promised benefits, costs, and schedules.

 References